-Our Executive is our team of senior management who plan, manage and lead our business.
-They set the strategic direction and organisational values that define the activities of OAG.
+Our Executive Management Group (Executive) is our team of senior managers who plan, manage and lead our business.
+They set the strategic direction and organisational values that define the activities of the Office of the Auditor General (OAG).
 Chaired by the Auditor General, they meet monthly and hold informal weekly meetings.

-Executive holds strategic planning meetings twice a year to discuss strategic and tactical matters.
+Executive also holds specific strategic planning meetings at least twice a year to discuss strategic and tactical matters.
 They monitor the implementation of our strategies and measure performance against targets.

-A number of committees provide them with operational and administrative support.
+A number of committees provide Executive with operational and administrative support.
 The committees have a multiple role of governance, inter-office engagement and employee development.